 Sakura stumbled upon the book of Clow Cards in a library.
 Accidentally setting the magical cards loose, it's now up to Sakura to catch them all with her best friend Tomoyo, and Kerberos, the guardian of the cards.

 In Karakura Town, unidentifiable spirits begin appearing en mases.
 While attempting to deal with these strange souls, Ichigo Kurosaki and Rukia Kuchiki meet Senna, a mysterious shinigami ...
 See full summary »

 The sword So'unga, (which can translate to, "Amassing Cloud Fang") was not created by Totosai, nor was it forged from one of Inutaisho's fangs.
 The initial origin of the sword remains shrouded in mystery.
-But what is known, is that the sword is possessed by the spirit of an ancient demon dragon from hell.
-How Inuyasha's father came to acquire the sword is also unknown but, it is possible (if not likely) that he was selected to wield the sword as a means of controlling So'unga.
-(As similarly does Sesshomaru control the spirit of the Tokijin.)
+What is known is that the sword is possessed by the spirit of an ancient demon dragon from hell.
+How Inuyasha's father came to acquire the sword is also unknown, but it is possible (if not likely) that he was selected to wield the sword as a means of controlling So'unga (like Sesshomaru controls the spirit of the Tokijin).
 See more »

 When the beads shoot off of Inuyasha, Jaken originally gets hit in the chin with one.
 In the next shot, Jaken lays on the ground with the bead on his forehead instead.
 See more »

 What good is this cursed hand if I can't use it to protect the woman I love?